 PR is a great marketing tool when used in the proper manner

 Today it is a big problem for a company if it is obscure or receives no recognition.
-You will often find a connection between image and exposure, and it is always best for a company to be visible and maintain open dialogue with society.
+You will often find a connection between image and exposure, and it is always best for a company to be visible and maintain an open dialogue with society.
 This has a great effect on the company’s ability to attract and keep employees.

-Public Relations can be one of the most cost effective ways to communicate your value to your target audience and market.
+Public Relations can be one of the most cost-effective ways to communicate your value to your target audience and market.
 We are all affected by the 24/7 news cycles.
 Facebook and Twitter break news and searching on Google is a simple way for potential clients to identify new service providers.

 PR has a credibility that advertising does not.
 PR provides a positive perception that advertising campaigns can exploit.
-Generally PR has higher credibility than advertising/ marketing because independent media presents your news story as ordinary editorial material.
+Generally, PR has higher credibility than advertising/ marketing because independent media presents your news story as ordinary editorial material.
 The journalist delivers the message, not you and your company.

 People tend to believe to a much higher degree what they read in newspapers and magazines, and what they see on TV and listen to on the radio over what they read and see in an advertisement.
-Basically an article or a news flash has much greater impact than an ad.
+Basically an article or a news flash has a much greater impact than an ad.